wandb/docs/content/tutorials/integration-tutorials/pytorch.md

-Once the model is done training, we want to test it: run it against some fresh data from production, perhaps, or apply it to some hand-curated "hard examples".
+Once the model is done training, we want to test it: run it against some fresh data from production, perhaps, or apply it to some hand-curated examples.